jpwallace22/react-lazify/README.md

 To use the extension:

 - Select the component you wish to change to a lazy import
+  - Supports selections with multiple cursors and highlighting
 - Use the keyboard shortcut `ctrl+opt+cmd+L` to make it lazy
   - If you hate the keybinding.
 Feel free to change it to whatever you want.
 - You can also use the command palette (`shift+cmd+P`) and select Lazify